(a) There is created a special fund to be known as the "judges' retirement fund."

 (b) The provisions of section 352.04, subdivisions 8 and 9, apply to the judges' retirement plan, except that if employee deductions or contributions are erroneously transmitted to the judges' retirement fund for service rendered after the service credit limit under section 490.121, subdivision 22, has been attained, consistent with section 352D.04, subdivision 2, no employer contributions may be transferred.

 (a) The state shall pay $6,000,000 annually to the judges' retirement fund.
-The aid is payable each October 1.
-The commissioner of management and budget shall pay the aid specified in this subdivision.
-The amount required is annually appropriated from the general fund to the commissioner of management and budget.
+The aid is payable each July 1.
+The amount required is annually appropriated from the general fund to the judges' retirement fund.

 (b) The aid under paragraph (a) continues until the earlier of: